About Mosquito Repellent Lotions

 Do you have any allergies?

 If you have any allergies, you may need to check with your doctor before you use any mosquito repellent lotion.
-No matter how safe it says it is or how many natural ingredients it has, it’s better to be safe than sorry.
+No matter how safe it is on average, it’s not safe if you end up with an allergic reaction.
 Seek professional advice and find out what you need to avoid.
 Otherwise, you’ll get rid of one problem only to start battling another.

 Are you pregnant?